bmegli/ev3dev-mapping-ui/README.md

 See [Unity platforms](https://unity3d.com/unity/multiplatform) for the full list.
 Note that currently only some desktops were tested.
 Other platforms may not work, need some tweaking or disabling some functionality.

-## State of the Project

-This is preliminary version.
-It's functional and stable but all programming interfaces are subject to change.
-Some architectural changes are also on the way and Control component/ev3control module are currently rewritten for TCP/IP.

 ## Installation Instructions

 Required Unity Version: 5.4 or newer